“Peacock Skeleton with Crooked Feathers”

 Golden sunlight filtered lazily down from the glass roof high above.
 Today, for the first time, the littlest signs of normalcy seemed to be finding their way back into the Enclave’s morning activities.
 The shadowy presence of Ordinators still cast a pall over the compound’s main thoroughfare, but most magi had now been permitted to return to work, and, while the crowd was uncharacteristically sober, their presence itself was a big shift from the funereal emptiness that had haunted the Enclave’s halls the past few days.

-He thumbed somewhat mechanically through the rest of the rag.
-Poring over coverage of the attack always left Jules feeling sick, but he couldn’t help himself.
-He kept hoping for good news of some kind—that Enforcement might have turned up even the vaguest lead on the perpetrator, or that, by reviewing the details of the tragedy over and over, Jules himself might improbably manage to pick out some overlooked clue.
+He thumbed somewhat mechanically through the rest of the paper.
+Poring over coverage of the attack always left him feeling sick, but he couldn’t help himself.
+He kept hoping for good news of some kind.
+That Enforcement might have turned up even the vaguest lead on the perpetrator.
+Or that, by reviewing the details of the tragedy ad nauseam, Jules himself might improbably manage to pick out some overlooked clue.
 Master-General Wade had already sworn him in as a Martial Magus, in a small, private ritual the day he’d been discharged from Medicinal Magic, but Elisha’d been right—she wouldn’t even consider putting Jules on the attack investigation till he’d recovered enough physically to undergo training.

-And he was kind of starting to lose his marbles sitting on the sidelines.
+And he was starting to lose his marbles sitting on the sidelines.

-At the thought, an invisible band tightened around his chest.
-Jules closed his eyes and measured his breaths, feeling the channels on his left arm warm as he opened and focused his inner eye.
+An invisible band jerked taut around Jules’s chest.
+The alchemist closed his eyes.
+Measured his breaths.
+Felt the channels on his left arm warm as he opened and focused his inner eye.
 White light bloomed, kaleidoscopic, before his second sight.

-Jules reopened his eyes and forced himself to skim the rest of the journal.
-Its contents were mostly more of the same, terror and senseless suffering—but a headline on page two caught his attention:
+Jules pried his eyes open, forced himself to skim the rest of the journal.
+Its contents were mostly more of the same, terror and senseless suffering—but a headline on page two snagged his attention:

 Hunter M. Lockwood to Hold Press Conference Tuesday in Scaeva Hall.